SKSudharsanan/RoadToAIEngineer/25-10-2024/Readme.md

   **My thoughts:** This course is structured to work alongside an LLM, definitely not what I was expecting.
 I was hoping for core Python, basic NLP, numpy, and more hands-on programming.

   Despite this, I’ve decided to complete it to get a full grasp.
 Let’s see where it goes.

+- **25-10-2024, 2:40 PM:** Just finished watching the second video of the course, which covered about what is computer programming?

+  **Key takeaways:**
+  - Andrew Ng explained what computer programming is and its role in AI.
+  - The combination of programming + AI is considered a superpower.
+  - Python is the most popular programming language and is used almost everywhere—from self-driving cars to chatbots and even smart agriculture.